abarcenas29/sandbox-webpack/readme.md

 * **WEBPACK_BUILD_FOLDER** - the folder name of the folder where the build files to be placed.
 It is either `static` or `build` and it is placed on the root directory of the project
 * **WEBPACK_ENTRY_PATH** - the path of the file where the webpack will base its build.
 Normally it is `app.js` or `index.js`

+## Pre-requisite Plugin

+Since I implemented PWA support, projects using this config will need to have these modules installed in their `package.json`

+* clean-webpack-plugin
+* copy-webpack-plugin
+* workbox-webpack-plugin